FIFA Fan Festival: 2022, Qatar

-The main Fan Festival took place at Al Bidda Park along the scenic Doha Corniche (bayside promenade) on November 20 — December 18, 2022.
-The 146,000 m² site accomodated up to 40,000 guests at a time.
+The main Fan Festival took place at Al Bidda Park along the scenic Doha Corniche (bayside promenade) on 20 November — 18 December 2022.
+The 146,000 m² site accommodated up to 40,000 guests at a time.
 In 2022, FIFA also introduced a new licensing model, which allowed its partners to launch local Fan Festivals in major cities outside the host countries to make the tournament experience more accessible to the global fan community.
 This approach was meant to answer the challenges of running FIFA mega-events in smaller countries like Qatar.
 In partnership with Coca-Cola, FIFA launched Fan Festival in Riyadh.
-It also partnered with AB InBev brands to run BudX Fan Festivals in London, Seoul, and Dubai, Corona Fan Festival in Mexico, and Brahma Fan Festivals in San Paolo and Rio de Janeiro.
+It also partnered with AB InBev brands to run BudX Fan Festivals in London, Seoul, and Dubai, Corona Fan Festival in Mexico, and Brahma Fan Festivals in São Paulo and Rio de Janeiro.
 These international events welcomed a combined total of 460,000 visitors.

 To respect the Muslim traditions that prohibit alcohol consumption, which is considered an essential dionysian festive social ritual of the fan culture, FIFA decided to place some restrictions.
 Alcohol beverages were only served at the Fan Festival site between 6:30 PM and 1 AM, Within the context of the 2022 World Cup, this approach seamlessly complemented the new vision of Fan Festivals as it provided families with kids an alcohol-free zone for most of the day.

 FIFA Fan Festival at Al Bidda Park attracted around 70,000 daily visitors, and a total of 1.8 fans attended the festival site over during the World Cup.
 For the first time in Fan Festivals history, the 2022 edition got its official anthem by Myriam Fares, Nicki Minaj, and Maluma.
 146 music artists performed at the main Fan Festival venue, including Nora Fatehi, Gims, Calvin Harris, Patoranking, Kizz Daniel, Diplo, Trinidad Cardona, Stonebwoy, Sean Paul, and Michael Jackson impersonator Rodrigo Teaser.